-- A new tab will open.
+- The model editor will open.
 From a drop-down list select the AggregationType.
 Then select the Relation from a drop-down list - this is the entity you have created the relationship to.
 Then from a drop-down list select the Field whose values will be aggregated.
 The Name will be filled automatically, but you can change it.
 The attributes Caption, DataLength and DataType will be inherited from the selected Field.
 Save.

 - You have finished creating the aggregated field.
 One last task remains if you want the field to recalculate automatically with every change in the detail data.
 You have to add the related entity as a child entity to the master entity's data structure.
 If you don't have one yet, go to Entities and right-click on the entity's name and select Actions > Create Data Structure and it will be generated.

 - Expand Data Structures in the Data Model in the Model Browser.
 Then expand the folder of your project and find the data structure of your master entity.
 Expand it and then again expand the subfolder Entities.
 Right-click on the entity and select New > Entity.